-The incremental transaction price described in the paragraph above was recorded as deferred revenue given that the Company identified one single combined performance obligation under ASC 606, which includes the licenses to the New Variants, research services and participation in the joint steering committee (JSC).
-Revenue will be recognized using the input method based on actual costs incurred as a percentage of total budgeted costs as the Company completes its performance obligation.
-Based on the current estimated timelines, the deferred revenue is expected to be recognized as revenue over approximately three to four years from December 31, 2019.
+The incremental transaction price described in the paragraph above was recorded as deferred revenue given that the Company identified one single combined performance obligation under ASC 606, which includes the licenses to the New Variants, research services and participation in the joint steering committee ("JSC").
+Revenue is being recognized using the input method based on actual costs incurred as a percentage of total budgeted costs as the Company completes its performance obligation.
+Based on the current estimated timelines, the deferred revenue is expected to be recognized as revenue over approximately two to three years from December 31, 2020.

-The Company determined the transaction price using the risk adjusted net present value analysis (rNPV) methodology to value the elimination of the uniQure exclusivity clause and other material rights received by the Company, including the potential royalties the Company would receive from uniQure.
+The Company determined the transaction price using the risk adjusted net present value analysis ("rNPV") methodology to value the elimination of the uniQure exclusivity clause and other material rights received by the Company, including the potential royalties the Company would receive from uniQure.
 The rNPVs incorporate estimates and assumptions including the number of products the Company and uniQure would develop, the risk-adjusted probability of successfully developing a biopharmaceutical product, the probability that uniQure will develop a product, the research and development costs, the potential worldwide sales and associated commercialization costs, corporate tax rate, and discount rate.

-During the years ended December 31, 2018 and 2019, the Company recognized revenue of \$0.1 million and less than \$0.1 million under the uniQure Agreement, respectively.
-During the year ended December 31, 2019, no revenue has been recognized in connection with the Amended uniQure Agreement or Second uniQure Agreement.
-As of December 31, 2018 and 2019, deferred revenue relating to uniQure was \$0 and \$5.1 million, respectively.
-There were no amounts due from uniQure under the uniQure Agreement, Amended uniQure Agreement or Second uniQure Agreement as of December 31, 2018 and 2019.
-As of December 31, 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$5.1 million.
-No adjustment was necessary upon adoption of ASC 606 because the uniQure Agreement was substantially completed as of January 1, 2019.
+During the years ended December 31, 2020 and 2019 the Company recognized revenue of \$0 and less than \$0.1 million under the uniQure Agreement, respectively.
+During the years ended December 31, 2020 and 2019 the Company recognized revenue of \$0.7 million and \$0 under the Amended uniQure Agreement and the Second uniQure Agreement, respectively.
+As of December 31, 2020 and 2019, deferred revenue relating to uniQure was \$4.4 million and \$5.1 million, respectively.
+There were no amounts due from uniQure under the uniQure Agreement, Amended uniQure Agreement or Second uniQure Agreement as of December 31, 2020 and 2019.
+As of December 31, 2020 and 2019, the aggregate amount of the transaction price allocated to the remaining performance obligation was \$4.4 million and \$5.1 million, respectively.